Why Is This So Difficult – Or Is It?

 Staying at home for these individuals reduces medical care costs such as nursing homes and allows them to stay in a familiar and comfortable environment.

-The job description is developed by the employer (usually the home health agency) briefly outlining the duties and responsibilities.
+The job description, developed by the employer (usually the home health agency), briefly outlining the duties and responsibilities.

-For example, if the job description left off the fact that you need to change soiled bed sheets and day one you find yourself having to perform this task, it may be a bit unsettling; if it was on the job description then you would have known what to expect.
+For example, if it left off the fact that you need to change soiled bed sheets and day one you find yourself having to perform this task, it may be a bit unsettling; if it was on the job description then you would have known what to expect.